WILLAMETTE VALLEY RESTAURANTS

 DAYTRIP TO PORTLAND:

-- Pizzeria Otto - A little far away but very tasty wood fired pizza
+- Otto Pizza - A little far away but very tasty wood fired pizza

 - Bar Diane - A very happy wine-focused restaurant;; super cute interior and back patio